mbryantms/architextual/content/english/essays/bangladesh.md

 ## The Language Movement: 1952 Turning Point

 {{< quote name="Poet Shamsur Rahman" >}}
-"Ekushé February taught us that {{< side_note id="sn-blood-ink" >}}The martyrs' blood literally became the ink for our constitution - Bangla was enshrined as the state language in 1972.{{< /side_note >}} a people who defend their mother tongue will never surrender their homeland."
+"Ekushé February taught us that {{< sidenote id="sn-blood-ink" >}}The martyrs' blood literally became the ink for our constitution - Bangla was enshrined as the state language in 1972.{{< /sidenote >}} a people who defend their mother tongue will never surrender their homeland."
 {{< /quote >}}

 - **21 February 1952**: Police opened fire on Dhaka University students